enzosaracen/ptpatch/README.md

 ```c
 int pid_is_paused(int pid);
 ```
-Pausing a tracee prevents it from resuming after its next breakpoint until `pid_unpause` is called, although the associated hook will still run.
+Pausing a tracee prevents it from resuming after its next breakpoint until `pid_unpause` is called, but the associated hook will still run.
 Pausing will not issue an interrupt and thus only takes effect after the next breakpoint.
 If a hook initiated from pid `A` pauses pid `A`, pid `A` will not continue execution after the hook.

 **Example**
 ```c